Revisiting 2D Foundation Models for Scalable 3D Medical Image Classification: Conclusion

 In this paper, we revisit scalable 3D medical classification and identify three critical pitfalls in previous research: data-regime bias, suboptimal adaptation, and insufficient task coverage.
 To address these pitfalls, we conduct comprehensive benchmarking and introduce AnyMC3D, a scalable 3D classifier adapted from 2D FMs that achieves state-of-the-art performance across a wide spectrum of tasks.
 Our work demonstrates the importance of both pretraining quality and adaptation strategy for FM performance, and highlights the strong potential of general-purpose 2D FMs for 3D medical imaging.
 We hope that AnyMC3D serves as a strong baseline for future 3D medical classification research.

-\paragraph{Limitations and Future Work.} While our study reveals several key insights, several challenges remain to be explored. \textbf{First}, our observations are based on the FMs evaluated in this work.
-Though we tested representative models such as MedImageInsight and MedGemma, additional FMs may exhibit different adaptation characteristics. \textbf{Second}, both CT and MR tasks in our benchmark are in-domain data for the evaluated medical FMs.
-It remains unclear how general-purpose and medical FMs perform on out-of-domain data, e.g., PET scans. \textbf{Third}, our framework currently benefits from auxiliary segmentation supervision, but pixel-level annotations are expensive to obtain.
-In the future, weaker supervision can be explored, such as bounding boxes, scribbles, or even radiology reports through vision–language alignment. \textbf{Fourth}, DINOv3~\cite{simeoni2025dinov3} introduces Gram anchoring to enhance feature map quality, achieving strong performance on both classification and dense tasks such as segmentation and detection.
-Although DINOv3 does not outperform DINOv2 for 3D medical classification (Tab.~\ref{tab:supp4}), its enhanced spatial features may be valuable for developing scalable solutions for 3D dense tasks.
+\textbf{Limitations and Future Work.} While our study reveals several key insights, some challenges remain. \textbf{First}, our observations are based on the FMs evaluated in this work; additional FMs may exhibit different adaptation characteristics. \textbf{Second}, all benchmark tasks use in-domain CT/MR data; FM generalization to out-of-domain modalities, \eg, PET scans, remains unexplored. \textbf{Third}, our auxiliary segmentation supervision relies on expensive pixel-level labels; weaker supervision such as bounding boxes or radiology reports could be explored via vision--language alignment. \textbf{Fourth}, DINOv3~\cite{simeoni2025dinov3} introduces Gram anchoring to enhance feature map quality.
+Although DINOv3 does not outperform DINOv2 for 3D medical classification (Tab.~\ref{tab:supp4}), its enhanced spatial features may benefit scalable 3D dense prediction tasks.

 \paragraph{Disclaimer.} For research purposes only.
 Not for clinical use.
 This prototype is still under development and not yet commercially available.
 Future commercial availability cannot be guaranteed.